jashusai/log1/README.md

 4.run the virtual machine with command vagrant up then vagrant ssh.

-5.once inside the VM, load the database by running psql -d news -f newsdata.sql
+5.once inside the VM,postgresql and psycopg2 are installed.

+6.load the database by running psql -d news -f newsdata.sql

-6.cd /vagrant to change to your vagrant directory.
+7.cd /vagrant to change to your vagrant directory.

-7.python news.py to run the reporting tool.
+8.python news.py to run the reporting tool.